How to Create an Effective Plan for Penetration Testing Reports

 First, let’s look at the goal: The report outlines the problems and how to solve them.
 Your organization has just undergone the mother of all security drills – but you don’t do drills simply because you need the practice (although practice doesn’t hurt).

-So, before creating your pentest report, revisit your pentest strategy and purpose to as a reference guide;
+So, before creating your pen test report, revisit your pen test strategy and purpose as a reference guide:

-• Understand the plausible impacts of a breach
+• Understand the plausible impacts of a data breach

-• Understand the the testing process and organizational inputs
+• Understand the testing process and organizational inputs

 After you’ve documented and pinpointed the actual pen test’s overall purpose, process, and impact, you can proceed with your actual pen test with your chosen pen tester.